Massage is quite probably one of the oldest forms of healing therapy that is still available to us.

 A good massage can improve your white cell count which in turn boosts your immunity.
 Certainly better than any cold medicine I ever tried!

 Massage improves blood circulation allowing oxygen and nutrients to tone, and improve the texture of our skin.
+This is especially good and after going into menopause your skin can be dry and your circulation can be not as good as it used to be.
 The gorgeous oils and lotions will soothe it.
 I always love the fresh face look I have after a face massage.

 Perhaps the form most of us are familiar with Swedish massage involves long flowing strokes, and some manipulation and tapping.
 It is primarily for relaxation.